Notes on the Geography of Peninsular India: Udaipur City

 Where streets are wide enough, more modern methods can be used.

-Still, there's always a limit to just how modern those methods will be: in this case, concrete is being head-loaded up a rough ramp to the building site.
+Concrete is head-loaded up a rough ramp to the building site.

 Tourists, gathering to watch, were shooed away by an annoyed contractor.